Phoscur/oryx-macro-hax/README.md

 Configure in Oryx just as you normally would, except make sure each macro you'd like to extend beyond 4 button presses is a unique set of alphanumeric button presses that act as a unique ID to find in post-processing.
 Let's say you want a keyboard to type "whale", you could just write a macro with keys "whal" or get really detailed with numeric IDs and type "1234".
 Remember these IDs for later.
 DO NOT use any key modifiers, custom delays or non-alphanumeric keys in your extendable macros, you can specify those yourself later.

 When done, download the "Source" (don't download the compiled binary), unzip it and note the directory where you unzipped it to.
+You can also use `npm run get` to download and unzip after setting up in the next step.

 ## 2. Create a mapping in this script